procount/zfs-for-pi/README.md

 This repository contains build scripts to allow building ZFS on Raspbian.
 It builds ZFS both as 64-bit modules and as 32-bit modules.
 It is recommended that under normal circumstances your system should use the 64-bit kernel only.
 The reason the 32-bit kernel modules are built and installed is that the rest of the 32-bit build is required because Raspbian has a 32-bit userland, and the easiest way to get those parts is to simply build the whole 32-bit thing.

 Note: when the Raspbian kernel gets updated you must manually update these build scripts to point to the relevant source archive.
-If you update your Pi regularly using apt or apt-get, then you will need to hold the kernel at the same version, otherwise when you reboot with the new kernel you won't have ZFS modules.
+Bear in  mind that updating your Pi using apt or apt-get will sometimes upgrade the kernel, which will cause ZFS to not load, unless you then build the modules using these scripts.
+You may find it useful to put the kernel packages on hold like this:

+sudo apt-mark hold raspberrypi-bootloader sudo apt-mark hold raspberrypi-kernel sudo apt-mark hold raspberrypi-kernel-headers

+To remove hold:

+sudo apt-mark unhold raspberrypi-bootloader sudo apt-mark unhold raspberrypi-kernel sudo apt-mark unhold raspberrypi-kernel-headers

 ## Procedure
 1. Switch to a 64-bit kernel